-You can also choose the Audi Q7 55 TFSIe or 60 TFSIe Competition, with 375bhp and 449bhp respectively.
+Typically can also choose the plug-in hybrid Audi Q7 55 TFSIe or 60 TFSIe Competition, with 375bhp and 449bhp respectively, however, as of early 2023 these are unavailable due to supply issues.
 We've tested the latter, which gets its power from a 335bhp petrol V6 and a 134bhp electric motor.
 It has four-wheel drive and an eight-speed automatic gearbox.
 Needless to say, it feels incredibly rapid for such a big vehicle, and the electric motor can take it up to motorway speeds alone if you're gentle with the accelerator.
 Press harder and the pair act as a hybrid, with a near-seamless transition and smooth gear changes.
 It's an impressively refined and relaxed cruiser.

 - Name55 TFSI e Quattro Sport 5dr Tiptronic

 - Gearbox typeSemi-auto